Qrutz/netonnet-ecommerce-clone/README.md

 - Tailwind
 - Stripe

-Only laptops in the db right now so only the dator-surfplatta and laptop routes will work
+Only dator-surfplatta route has data.